Shihayazad/postgresql/roadmap.md

   - figure out how important this is to support.

-## Write performance tests.
+## Write performance tests

-## Implement streaming data decoding.
+## Implement streaming data decoding
    - Check performance against non streaming version for small data.

-## Have a look at Dapper, and PicoPoco, and see if there are any feature ideas.
+## Have a look at Dapper, and PicoPoco
+   - See if there are any feature ideas.
    - Add support for serialising lists to sql: query('select a, b from blah where id in @id', {'id': [1, 2, 3, 4]});